Dolphin logo with tagline: making a difference

 Read the article below or return to the blog home page.

-Introduction to Dolphin ScreenReader and SuperNova
+Introduction to SuperNova and Dolphin ScreenReader

 Dolphin ScreenReader is a screen reader for Windows computers.
-It is a core component of SuperNova Magnifier and Screen Reader.
-Hotkeys are common to both products, so in this article when a reference is made to 'SuperNova' it includes both products.
+It is a core component of SuperNova Magnifier and Screen Reader, part of the SuperNova range.
+SuperNova and Dolphin ScreenReader are software that enables people with vision impairments to access, read and navigate the information on their computer.
+Hotkeys are keyboard shortcuts which are common to both products.
+In this article when a reference is made to 'SuperNova' it includes both SuperNova software and Dolphin ScreenReader.

-This article is designed to help organisations who are new to assistive technology learn the basic controls of SuperNova for testing web content with speech.
-Testing with SuperNova Magnifier and ScreenReader will allow you to evaluate your site for both screen reader users and magnification users.
+This article will help organisations new to assistive technology to learn the basic controls of SuperNova for testing web content with speech.

 Helpful Resources

-Getting Started
+Getting Started with SuperNova

 When accessibility testing, it is important to ensure you are testing the accessibility of your website or application and not struggling to come to grips with the basics of using assistive technology.

-If you are new to screen readers, we recommend that you allocate some time (perhaps a few hours) becoming comfortable using SuperNova.
+If you are new to screen readers, we recommend you allocate some time (perhaps a few hours) to become comfortable using SuperNova.
 Don't get discouraged if things still seem confusing after only a few minutes.
 Slow down the reading speed and take your time.
 Remember that many screen reader users do not use a mouse, so try using only the keyboard as you become more comfortable with SuperNova.

 Familiarizing yourself with assistive technology can take time.
 The good news is that you can download a free trial of SuperNova for Windows.
 This allows you to run SuperNova for 30 days, unrestricted and free of charge.
 After this period, you can purchase an unlock code to continue using it.

 If you are looking to test the accessibility of your website without a mouse, always choose Dolphin ScreenReader or SuperNova Magnifier & Screen Reader.
-Other SuperNova editions: SuperNova Magnifier and SuperNova Magnifier & Speech do not include the virtual cursor required for web browsing with keyboard only.

 Helpful guidelines for working in SuperNova